SmartTokenLabs/token-negotiator/README.md

 ### The following documentation is divided into the two sections

 - Client installation (utilising exisiting tokens)
-- Token issuer installation (for token issuers/suppliers)
+- Token issuer installation (for new & existing token issuers/suppliers)

 ## Client: Installation